Kalyani Nair: Career

 Kalyani has sung for Vidyasagar in 'Satyam' and 'Kochi Rajavu', and for Ouseppachan in 'Thaskaraveeran' and the popular 'Moollai Thirugum' in 'Kana Kandaen'.
-She has sung "Sogathai Solli Aszha" in Karuvarai Pookkal (the very first film about transgender people in India), a film with music composed by Thomas Rathnam.
+She has sung "Sogathai Solli Aszha" in Karuvarai Pookkal (the first film about transgender people in India), a film with music composed by Thomas Rathnam.

-She recently sang the song Aaraduguluntada in the Telugu movie Seethamma Vakitlo Sirimalle Chettu.
+She sang the song 'Aaraduguluntada' in the Telugu movie Seethamma Vakitlo Sirimalle Chettu.